hiepvo01/Senior-Design-491/Week2_Sep16/Goals.md

 ** Please look into Meeting Notes for more details

 # Weaknesses and Strengths of different vectorization strategies
-- How would stemming and lemming affect software documentation data, any alternatives?
+- How would stemming and lemming affect software documentation data, any alternatives to clean such special data?
 - word tokenize, character tokenize, subword tokenize?
 - N-Gram, Count Vectorizing , more